Fort McCoy ArtiFACT: Beaver Creek dairy bottle

 |0

-This work, Fort McCoy ArtiFACT: Beaver Creek dairy bottle [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy ArtiFACT: Beaver Creek dairy bottle, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.